Praqma/helmsman/README.md

 The desired state file follows the [desired state specification](https://github.com/Praqma/helmsman/blob/master/docs/desired_state_specification.md).

 Helmsman sees what you desire, validates that your desire makes sense (e.g. that the charts you desire are available in the repos you defined), compares it with the current state of Helm and figures out what to do to make your desire come true.
-Below is the result of executing the [example.toml](https://github.com/Praqma/helmsman/blob/master/example.toml)

 To plan without executing:
 ``` $ helmsman -f example.toml ```